Ogden Murder Defense Attorney

 - Automobile Homicide (often called vehicular homicide)

-- By “knowingly engaging in conduct which creates a grave risk of death,” while also “evidencing a depraved indifference to human life.”
+- By knowingly doing something that creates a “serious risk of death,” while also demonstrating a depraved indifference to human life, or

 - While committing, attempting to commit, or fleeing from the commission of another crime.

-- Has aggravated murder charges which are reduced.
+- Has aggravated murder charges which are reduced, or

-76-5-203 goes on to state, “Murder is a first degree felony.
-A person who is convicted of murder shall be sentenced to imprisonment for an indeterminate term of not less than 15 years and which may be for life.”
-As a first degree felony, a maximum fine of $10,000 may also be imposed.
+Under § 76-5-203 of the Utah Criminal Code, murder is a first degree felony.
+A person who is convicted of murder shall be sentenced to imprisonment for an indeterminate term of at least 15 years, but could be as long as life in prison.
+As a first-degree felony, a maximum fine of $10,000 may also be imposed.
+Speak to our Ogden murder defense lawyers about your case in a free legal consultation today.

+Aggravated murder is similar to ordinary murder charges, except the facts and circumstances surrounding the case are especially bad.
 There are numerous circumstances which can elevate charges to the aggravated level.
-Under 76-5-202, these circumstances include but are not limited to committing homicide:
+Under § 76-5-202, these circumstances include but are not limited to committing homicide:

-- While incarcerated in a jail “or other correctional institution.”
+- While incarcerated in a jail or a correctional institution,

-- Which creates “great risk of death to a person other than the victim and the actor.”
+- Which creates significant risk of death to someone besides the victim and the defendant,

 - Capital: Death penalty sought.